Voice and Telephony Anti-Abuse Workshop and Mobile Track

 More than an annoyance, telephony abuse has become a public safety issue disrupting text, voice, video call, and messaging services.
 Robocalls have increased fifty percent in one year and Voice over IP services are routinely commandeered in attacks that overload and extort money from critical public safety switchboards.
 Telephony is quickly becoming another Internet medium for cybercriminals to exploit as media-agile attackers integrate robodialing, text messaging, email, voice response, boiler room and Web attack vectors.
 Internet and telephony technology are converging, and inexpensive VoIP services are providing the accessibility and anonymity for national and transnational attacks.

-The Voice and Telephony Anti-Abuse Workshop and the M3AAWG VTA SIG are focusing on all services connected to the global public telecommunications network that use telephone numbers as a primary endpoint address.
+The Voice and Telephony Anti-Abuse Workshop and Mobile Track, and the M3AAWG VTA SIG, are focusing on all services connected to the global public telecommunications network that use telephone numbers as a primary endpoint address.
 It will tap into the proven collaborative methodologies and expertise that have been successfully applied at M3AAWG over the past decade to curtail spam and malware as it concentrates on mitigating the increasing abuse from the new threat of convergening Internet and telephony services.

 Vetted Workshop Attendance

 Both industry professionals and M3AAWG members are invited to attend the workshop.
 If you are a M3AAWG member, please sign up for the VTA workshop when registering for the meeting.
 There is no cost to attend the VTA Workshop only.
-If you plan to attend the general meeting sessions there is a regsitration fee.
-Nonmembers (industry professionals) can request to attend the vetted telephony anti-abuse workshop.
-If you are a nonmember and want to attend the general meeting and the VTA workshop please complete the form.
+If you plan to attend the general meeting sessions there is a registration fee.
+Nonmembers (industry professionals) can request to attend the vetted Telephony Anti-Abuse Workshop and Mobile Track.
+If you are a nonmember and want to attend the general meeting and the VTA workshop/moible track please complete the form.
 Attendance at the VTA workshop is free and the general meeting cost is $400.
 Once accepted, applicants will receive the registration link and code via email after the meeting registration opens.
 Space is limited.

 The workshop is open to all M3AAWG members.
 Only nonmembers must submit the Request to Attend form.